 Plant resistant varieties, such as Jonafree, Liberty, Pristine and Williams Pride and avoid susceptible varieties, including Beacon, Granny Smith, Jonathan, Gala and Fuji.
 Fertilize the tree in early spring before growth starts and avoid applying excessive fertilizer, which will promote rapid, lush growth that is most susceptible to infections.

-Remove infected branches in late winter, while the tree is dormant.
+The best way to control fire blight is to remove infected branches in late winter, while the tree is dormant.
 Pruning the tree while it is actively growing will likely spread the disease.
-Burn the branches if possible to kill overwintering bacteria.
+It is also a good idea to burn the branches if possible to kill overwintering bacteria.
 Do not leave them on your property.
 Currently, no sprays are recommended for home orchards, according to Ohio State University Extension.

 Cork spot may resemble hail or insect damage, but is caused by low soil pH and subsequent calcium deficiency.
-Cork spot appears as small dimples on the skin of developing apples.
+Cork spot appears as small dimples on the surface of the fruit. .
 The dimples spread to ½-inch wide and may appear corky or soft.
 The fruit is edible, but the spots reduce its aesthetic appeal.

 Add lime to the soil, according to the recommendations of a soil test analysis, if the pH of your soil falls below 6.0.
 Spray the trees with calcium chloride at a rate of 1.5 tablespoons calcium chloride per gallon of water per tree.
 Make four applications, beginning immediately after full bloom.
 Reapply the solution every ten days to help control cork spot.

-Powdery mildew is caused by the fungus Podosphaera leucotricha and develops first as white, felt-like growths on the undersides of leaves.
+Powdery mildew is caused by the fungus Podosphaera leucotricha and develops first as white, felt-like growths on the undersides of the leaf surface.
 As the disease spreads, it causes wilted leaves, stunted growth and black pinpoint specks on the leaves and twigs.

 Avoid susceptible varieties, including Granny Smith, Jonathan, Rome and Cortland.
 Plant the trees in full sun and allow plenty of space between them for good air circulation.
 Spray the trees in early spring with Myclobutanil, lime sulfur or sulfur.